openstack-archive/sahara-plugin-vanilla/doc/source/user/vanilla-plugin.rst

 * Apache Hadoop installed
 * 'hadoop' user created

-See :doc:`hadoop-swift` for information on using Swift with your sahara cluster (for EDP support Swift integration is currently required).
+See :sahara-doc:`Swift Integration <user/hadoop-swift.html>` for information
+on using Swift with your sahara cluster (for EDP support Swift integration is currently required).

 To support EDP, the following components must also be installed on the guest: